CONTACT HEAT EVOKED POTENTIALS (CHEPS)

 In order to visualize a response to evoked pain, a recording EEG (Amplifier, Electrodes) and pain stimulation device must work integrally.
 Both systems must be connected via trigger input and the resulting EEG must be cut into segments around the stimulus and averaged.

 The recorded brain waves create a visualization of the direct response, or “voltage” potential, evoked by a stimulus.
-The PATHWAY model CHEPS (Contact Heat Evoked Potential Stimulator) presents the stimulus with a heated thermode sensor with a sharp slope, and sends a signal (trigger) to the EEG, connected via BNC cable, for delivering the painful stimulus.
+PATHWAY CHEPS and the recent CHEPS for TSA 2 (Contact Heat Evoked Potential Stimulator) presents the stimulus with a heated thermode sensor with a sharp slope, and sends a signal (trigger) to the EEG, connected via BNC cable, for delivering the painful stimulus.
 The data is then averaged, by adding all the segments together and dividing by the number of segments to receive an average.